 Behind The Plan To Redevelop Wentworth Park Into A Bustling Green Space

 Walking distance from some of Sydney’s most beloved spots like the fashionable Glebe markets and bustling Sydney Fish Market, the Wentworth Park Greyhound Track sits across from Blackwattle Bay and stretches across some serious land.
-Now, with its greyhound racing lease due to expire in 2027, there’s been some buzzing discussions on what the future of this land might look like–more years of races, or a refurbished outdoor spot ideal for a picnic with friends?
+Now, with its greyhound racing lease due to expire in 2027, it's been confirmed that the track will be demolished, with new plans for the space to go ahead.

 Greyhound racing has had a long history at Wentworth Park.
 After almost a century of races, the site has become synonymous with the sport in New South Wales.
 It’s also carried its fair share of controversy—most notably in 2016, when the NSW Government announced a statewide ban on greyhound racing following a damning inquiry into animal welfare and industry practices.
 The decision was later overturned after intense public and industry backlash, but the event marked a turning point in how the sport was viewed.